-NET SALES.
-Net sales increased to \$65.0 million for the fiscal year ended May 31, 2023 from \$50.8 million for the fiscal year ended May 31, 2022, an increase of 27.8%.
-The increase in net sales for the fiscal year ended May 31, 2023 was primarily due to the increases in net sales of our wafer-level test products.
-Net sales of our wafer-level test products for fiscal 2023 were \$63.5 million and increased approximately \$14.6 million from fiscal 2022 due to strong demand for our FOX-P systems.
+Revenue increased by \$14.1 million in fiscal year 2023 over fiscal year 2022, primarily due to the increases in revenue of our wafer-level test products.
+Revenue of our wafer-level test products and services for fiscal 2023 were \$63.5 million and increased by \$14.6 million from fiscal year 2022 due to strong demand for our FOX-P systems.